 2. The silkworm feeds on the Mulberry Tree

 The production process of Mulberry Silk is only possible with the help of a special species, the Bombyx Mori, or in our case the Bombay Indica, which requires a lot of attention.
 Even though the whole process hasn’t changed since, some countries have perfected their technique to achieve the finest Mulberry Silk.
-For instance, in India everything from the moisture levels, the amount of food and the temperature is monitored to achieve the most luxurious textile possible.
 Nowadays the worldwide experts of sericulture are China and India.
 Until mid 19th century Italy was a worldwide producer of Silk cocoons, too.
 Some families have persisted in the art of making the finest type of Silk, making Italy the first Mulberry Silk producers in Europe.

 Generally speaking, the term Mulberry Silk is inspired by the local farmers who decided to exclusively use Mulberry leaves as a diet for their silkworms.
 Nowadays what we call Mulberry Silk, is Silk that comes from the Bombyx Mori or Bombyx Indica, having Mulberry leaves as their only food.
 The result of this selective diet is a light and smooth white milky colour.